SMPyBandits/SMPyBandits/README.md

 I designed and added the [`Aggregator`](SMPyBandits/Policies/Aggregator.py) policy, in order to test its validity and performance.

 It is a "simple" **voting algorithm to combine multiple bandit algorithms into one**.
-Basically, it behaves like a simple MAB bandit just based on empirical means (even simpler than UCB), where *arms* are the child algorithms `A_1 ..
-A_N`, each running in "parallel".
+Basically, it behaves like a simple MAB bandit just based on empirical means (even simpler than UCB), where *arms* are the child algorithms `$A_1,\ldots, A_N$`, each running in "parallel".

 > **For more details**, refer to this file: [`Aggregation.md`](Aggregation.md) and [this research article](https://hal.inria.fr/hal-01705292).